 I think this will be a long entry.
 I feel like there is a lot to write about.
 But perhaps, I'll try and keep it brief.

-The ideas of Argyris and Schön are central to MGMT 301–it is, after all, called management theory and practice.
-Of the three recommend readings, one imparts the language of theory-of-use (T-of-U), theory-in-action (T-in-A), etc., whilst the others show how much work/practice/skill it takes to ‘get it right’.
+The ideas of Argyris and Schön are central to MGMT 301—it is, after all, called management theory and practice.
+Of the three recommend readings, one imparts the language of theory-in-use (T-in-U), theory-of-action (T-of-A), etc., whilst the others show how much work/practice/skill it takes to 'get it right'.
 For that reason, the two articles can seem like hard going, and not offering much to the reader.
-But, that’s the point, they aren’t about content – they’re about how to think and apply this ideas.
+But, that's the point, they aren't about content — they're about how to think and apply this ideas.

-We could, and perhaps should, spend the whole of the rest of the course just looking at things in terms of T-of-U, T-in-A, governing variables, action strategies, consequences, single loop learning, double loop learning, the characteristics of Model I and Model II.
+We could, and perhaps should, spend the whole of the rest of the course just looking at things in terms of T-in-U, T-of-A, governing variables, action strategies, consequences, single loop learning, double loop learning, the characteristics of Model I and Model II.